eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 strings, and more flexible in many cases:

 <!-- cat: void m() { -->
-    print("Hello, you ran me at " +
+    print("Hello, this is Ceylon " + language.version +
-           process.milliseconds.string +
+          "running on Java " + process.vmVersion + "!\n" +
-          " ms, with " +
+          "You ran me at " + process.milliseconds.string +
-           process.arguments.size.string +
+          " ms, with " + process.arguments.size.string +
           " command line arguments.");
 <!-- cat: } -->